mayankkejriwal/GNOME-p3/README.md

 GUI:

 A new file called gameplay_GUI.py has been added.
 A single game with a 2D board visualization of the game being played can be run by running gameplay_GUI.py instead of gameplay.py.
+Line 238 in gameplay_GUI.py determines the speed of the game.
+Setting the argument to a higher value slows the gameplay and setting a lower value makes the game run faster.

 Board rules:
 -The GUI version supports almost all the features of the normal gameplay including novelty injection, however a tournament cannot be run.